Nash Codes for Noisy Channels

-When is a decoding function monotonic?
+When is a deterministic decoding function monotonic?
 Suppose there is some fixed order on the set of states so that always the first tied state is chosen according to that order.
-In this section, we show that this is essentially the only way to break ties with a deterministic monotonic decoding function if it is defined for {\em all} sets of tied states $T$ with up to three states.
+In this final section, we show that this is essentially the only way to break ties with a deterministic monotonic decoding function if it is defined for {\em all} sets of tied states $T$ with up to three states.